Print this topic

 Anything that puts increased pressure or weight on the front of your feet can cause it.
 Causes include:

-Your health professional will probably be able to work out what's causing your pain without any specific tests.
+Your health professional will probably be able to work out what is causing your pain without any specific tests.
 They might recommend you have an X-ray or blood test.
-Occasionally an ultrasound or bone scan can help to reveal the problem.
+Occasionally, an ultrasound or bone scan can help to reveal the problem.

 Self‑care for metatarsalgia